Security-Onion-Solutions/securityonion-docs/pro.rst

 Starting in Security Onion 2.4.150, licensed Pro users can also access :ref:`mom`.

-Starting in Security Onion 2.4.160, licensed Pro users can also access :ref:`instant-insight`.

 .. note::

     Contact Security Onion Solutions, LLC via our website at https://securityonion.com/pro for more information about purchasing a Security Onion Pro license to enable these features.